 This fascinating book offers an in-depth exploration of the gradual development of the concept of identification as it has evolved in the Freudian tradition of psychoanalysis.

-Featuring a detailed review of the key Freudian texts, referencing them in their original German, this volume demonstrates how psychoanalysis sheds light on the richness and complexity of the identification process in human psychology, both at the individual and collective levels.
-The author closely follows the various reformulations of the theory – undertaken by Freud in the course of three different periods – and contextualizes them within her clinical experience with various pathologies and her observations of the development of individuals, revealing throughout the great extent to which this fundamental process is unconscious.
+Featuring a detailed review of the key Freudian texts, referencing them in their original German, this volume demonstrates how psychoanalysis sheds light on the richness and complexity of the identification process in human psychology, at both the individual and collective levels.
+The author closely follows the various reformulations of the theory – undertaken by Freud in the course of three different periods – and contextualises them within her clinical experience with various pathologies and her observations of the development of individuals, revealing throughout the great extent to which this fundamental process is unconscious.

 Table of Contents

-"This book would cover new ground within psychoanalytical scholarship.
-As few psychoanalysts, if any, have written systematically about this subject, Professeur Florence’s work would fill an important gap in the literature."
+"This book covers new ground within psychoanalytical scholarship.
+As few psychoanalysts, if any, have written systematically about this subject, Professeur Florence’s work fills an important gap in the literature."